bartificer/programming-by-stealth/docs/pbs55.md

 </aside>
 ```

 The second part of the challenge was to make the page header stick to the top of the viewport.
 The key to doing this is the `sticky-top` class, but there is a little more to it.
-By default headings have no background, so they are transparent blocks. this makes a bit of a mess when you scroll down and the text behind is visible through your sticky heading!
+By default headings have no background, so they are transparent blocks.
+This makes a bit of a mess when you scroll down and the text behind is visible through your sticky heading!
 To get around this I made the background white (with the `bg-white` class) and added a bottom border (with the `border-bottom` class).
 I also decided to make the heading stand out a little more by making it primary with the `text-primary` and `border-primary` classes.

 Below is the code for my header: